Audiology

 Activities

-The faculty of the department are involved in conducting various short-term and long-term training programs.
+The faculty of the department is involved in conducting various short-term and long-term training programs.
 They are:

 Clinical Services

-The department offers a whole range of clinical services, to individuals starting from a few days old to elderly.
-The activities include prevention of hearing loss, assessment of hearing, selection and fitment of hearing devices, provision of custom ear molds and rehabilitation of the individuals with hearing impairment.
+The department offers a wide range of clinical services to individuals, from a few days old to elderly.
+These activities include the prevention of hearing loss, assessment of hearing, selection and fitting of hearing devices, provision of custom ear molds, and rehabilitation of individuals with hearing impairments.
 These services may be broadly categorized as hearing evaluation and audiological management.

 1. Hearing evaluation: